semaphoreci/semaphore/docs/docs/reference/deployment-target-yaml.md

 ### id {#id-in-metadata}

-This property is automatically geneerated.
-It is a unique identified for the deployment target.
+This property is automatically generated.
+It is a unique identification for the deployment target.

 ### name {#name-in-metadata}

 A descriptive name for the deployment target.

-The name should only consist of alphanumerical characters, dashes, underscores, and dots.
+The name should only include alphanumerical characters, dashes, underscores, and dots.

 ### project_id {#project-id-in-metadata}